CommandMC/HeroicWiki/Steam-Deck.md

 To install Heroic Games Launcher using the Flatpak, follow the below steps.
 The Flatpak is the recommended packaging method to use Heroic Games Launcher on the Steam Deck.

-## Install on SteamDeck with Flatpak (recommended):
-1) Switch to **Desktop mode**.
+1. Switch to **Desktop mode**.
-2) Open the app store (Discover).
+2. Open the app store (Discover).
-3) Search for "Heroic".
+3. Search for "Heroic".
-4) There should be a result for Heroic Games Launcher.
+4. There should be a result for Heroic Games Launcher.
 Click install.
-5) You should now be able to launch Heroic like any other application on your Steam Deck!
+5. You should now be able to launch Heroic like any other application on your Steam Deck!

 ### Flatpak: Give permissions to SD Card, other partitions, external drives, etc.